 There were many other priests, of course.
 But alas, their names went unrecorded.

 We have no portraits of any of these Seven Ancient Priests.
 And their mortal appearance is of little importance.

 Priest Hernestus wears prayer beads and a bracelet with seven charms and beads representing the Seven Ancient Priests.
 He prefers to think of them transcending Time and Space ... serving as mediators in modern guise for all of us.

 Rather than worshiping mythical angelic beings, we honor these seven human beings of flesh and blood who really lived and who devoted their lives to Antinous.

-November 8th is a fine date to remember them ... men who lived and breathed and who remind us that angels come in many guises ... angels are all around us in our everyday lives.
+They were priests of Antinous ... we honor them ... men who lived and breathed and who remind us that angels come in many guises ... angels are all around us in our everyday lives.